xenify-io/litepaper/README.md

 ## 💰 ETH Rewards

-- 40% of ETH collected from the daily auctions will be distributed to veXNF holders in accordance with their power.
+- 40% of the ETH gathered from daily auctions will be allocated to veXNF holders, proportional to their veXNF power.

-- Users claiming their ETH rewards will incur a 25% claim fee.
-Which will be distributed to participants who recycled within the first hour of a cycle, proportional to their veXNF power.
+- Users who opt to claim their ETH rewards will incur a 25% claim fee.
+This fee will then be redistributed to participants who took part in recycling within the first hour of a cycle, in alignment with their veXNF power.

+- Additionally, by recycling is boosting their veXNF earning power due to the 10% XNF automated buybacks, which is also based on their veXNF power.
+This enhancement of veXNF power results in greater ETH earnings in subsequent distributions.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)